Loans

 William D. Ford Direct Student Loan

 The William D. Ford Direct Student Loan is a federal interest-delayed loan for college students.
 Eligibility is based upon the Free Application for Federal Student Aid (FAFSA).
 As long as students are enrolled in at least six credit hours each semester, no interest accrues and no payments are due.
-After graduation there is a six month grace period before interest and repayment begin.
+Interest begins at graduation or when the student is no longer enrolled in six credit hours.
+After graduation there is a six month grace period before repayment begins.
 Students who do not qualify for the interest subsidy may still borrow in the William D. Ford Unsubsidized Student Loan program.
-Apply for a William D Ford Direct Student Loan.
-Students must complete an entrance interview on the site before they can receive the William D. Ford Loan funds and an exit interview when they complete their time at Hesston College.
+Apply for a William D. Ford Direct Student Loan.
+Students must complete a promissory note and an entrance interview on the site before they can receive the William D. Ford Loan funds and an exit interview when they complete their time at Hesston College.
+Information regarding the terms of all William D. Ford Direct Student Loans, sample repayment schedules and loan repayment information is available at studentaid.gov.

 William D. Ford Direct Loan Limits